 In my practice, I have had the opportunity to work with several thousand people over the years.
-One thing stands out to me when it comes to stress and that thing is that most people don’t make the connection between stress and chronic diseases.
+One thing that stands out to me when it comes to stress and that thing is that most people don’t make the connection between stress and chronic diseases.
 Two of the most commonly associated chronic conditions are high cholesterol, high blood pressure and type 2 diabetes.
 When people are under high amounts of stress, drugs for these conditions rarely help.
-The truth is, the source of the problem, which is the stress always has to be addressed in order for them to get better.
+The truth is the source of the problem, which is the stress always has to be addressed in order for them to get better.

 Taking Action Against Stress

 Stress management may be achieved through proper counseling and lifestyle changes.
-Having a holistic approach to your health by addressing mind, body and spirit is the model I have used in my online clinic for years.
+Having a holistic approach to your health by addressing mind, body, and spirit is the model I have used in my online clinic for years.
 That is really the only way to address stress long-term.
 Ideally, a holistic approach will create a customized program for managing stress and maintaining good health.